Ohohcakester/Any-Angle-Pathfinding/README.md

       * http://idm-lab.org/bib/abstracts/papers/aaai07a.pdf
     * Visibility Graph Algorithm
       * gives optimal solutions, but very slow
-    * Anya (experimental, unstable implementation)
+    * Anya
+      * implementation still a bit buggy.
+Not giving optimal solutions.
       * http://www.aaai.org/ocs/index.php/ICAPS/ICAPS13/paper/viewFile/6060/6194

 2. Testing functions that test computed path lengths and running times.

 3. Ability to generate pseudo-random graphs from a seed and graph specifications, as well as load graphs from a file.
-Refer to the GraphImporter documentation for details on how to create a grid file.
+Refer to the GraphImporter.java comments for details on how to create a grid file.

 Information